5 minutes required reading time

 Now to the middle ring.
 Conceptualise your audience.
 Not in broad strokes.
 Conceptualise a person.
 Female.
-The early thirties.
+Early thirties.
 Single.
 Time poor.
 Strong work ethic.
 Keep defining the character and personality traits until you feel you know them.
 You’re meeting them: your buyer persona.
 You should probably give her a name.
-For the sake of this example, our buyer persona is named Sally.
+For the sake of this example our buyer persona is named Sally.

 Just kidding there’s a small bit left to do first.

 Some people like to do the competitor research before the buyer personas, which is fine.
 But it can lead to imitation over innovation.
 Whichever way you go about your process, the key is to do comprehensive competitor research.
 Look at the types of content being created and see how it is presented.